-- one 14 oz. can sweetened condensed milk
+- 14 oz sweetened condensed milk

 - 2 Tablespoons unsalted butter, melted and cooled

-- ½ cup rainbow sprinkles
+- 1/2 cup rainbow sprinkles

-- 1 cups semi-sweet chocolate chips
+- 1 cup semi-sweet chocolate chips

 - Combine the heavy cream, vanilla, and salt in the chilled bowl, and using the whisk attachment of a stand mixer or hand mixer, whip the cream to stiff peaks.

-- Carefully pour the sweetened condensed milk and melted butter into the bowl, then gently into the whipped cream.
+- Carefully pour the sweetened condensed milk and melted butter into the bowl, then gently fold into the whipped cream.
 Then quickly and gently fold in the sprinkles.

-- Spread the ice cream evenly in the prepared pan and freeze for several hours, until firm.
+- Spread the ice cream evenly in the prepared pan and freeze for several hours, or until firm.